susam/clog/README.md

 ```

 With the above example configuration, the channel logs are written to
-files named in the format `/tmp/clog-YYYY-MM-DD.txt` where
+files named in the format `/tmp/clog/clog-YYYY-MM-DD.txt` where
 `YYYY-MM-DD` represents the current date.
 All channel logs from all
 channels are written to the same file.

+Note that this is not a typical channel logger that formats the
+messages beautifully.
+This picks the JOIN, PART, QUIT, and PRIVMSG
+payloads and logs almost the raw payloads with very minor
+preprocessing.
+The preprocessing step performs minor clean up on the
+nick names.

 License